 Non-Pharmacological Approaches

-Many non-drug options can help alleviate period cramps.
+Many non-drug options can help ease menstrual cramps.
 Some popular methods include applying heat therapy (such as a heating pad or warm bath), receiving a massage to relax tense muscles, and engaging in gentle exercise or stretching to improve blood flow and reduce muscle tension.

 Over-the-counter Pain Relievers